Garfinky/gg-portfolio-renewed/src/content/work/free-code-camp-projects.md

   - FreeCodeCamp
 ---

-# From Zero to Front-End Hero: My FreeCodeCamp Journey
+## From Zero to Front-End Hero: My FreeCodeCamp Journey

-## How I Completed the Front End Development Libraries Certification
+### The Front End Development Libraries Certification

 > Taking on the FreeCodeCamp Front End Development Libraries Certification taught me how to think like a front-end developer.